brimdata/zed/ppl/cmd/zar/README.md

 This is a sketch of an early prototype of zar and related tools for indexing and searching log archives and running interesting graph queries.

-We'll use the test data here:
+We'll use the [ZNG](../../../zng/docs/README.md)-format test data from here:
 ```
 https://github.com/brimsec/zq-sample-data/tree/master/zng
 ```